-- P. Sound Amplification Equipment - 1.
-Where sound amplification equipment is used to exercise rights defined or protected by these regulations, the persons or organizations exercising such rights must first obtain permission from the Scheduling Office.
+P. Sound Amplification Equipment

+- 1. Where sound amplification equipment is used to exercise rights defined or protected by these regulations, the persons or organizations exercising such rights must first obtain permission from the Scheduling Office.
 Sound equipment shall only be used at sound levels which do not disrupt or disturb teaching, research or other duly authorized meetings or activities.
 Violations of this restriction shall constitute grounds for revocation of the permission to use the sound amplification equipment. - 2.
 Where permission is denied or revoked by the Scheduling Office, review of the decisions made will take place before the Committee on Student Affairs.
 The decision and any remedies order by the Committee on Student Affairs shall be final except as to claims of violation of the Utah or United States Constitution, which claims shall be heard by appeal to the Academic Freedom and Tenure Committee in accord with the rules and regulations of that Committee.
-The recommendation of the Academic Freedom and Tenure Committee to the Academic Senate and the president.
+The recommendation of the Academic Freedom and Tenure Committee shall be transmitted to the Academic Senate and the president.
 In cases where the president concurs with the Committee recommendation, the president shall notify all involved parties of the decision and the Board of Trustees at its next regularly scheduled meeting.
-In cases where the president shall transmit the Committee recommendation, the president disagrees with the Committee's recommendation, the president grees defined and the Board of Trustees at its next regularly scheduled meeting.
-In cases where the president shall transmit the Committee recommendation with his or her recommendations to the Board of Trustees at its next regularly scheduled meeting for a final decision. - Q. Defamatory or Obscene Speech - Nothing in these regulations shall be construed as authorizing or condoning unlawful defamatory or obscene exercises of the speech rights defined under these regulations.
+In cases where the president disagrees with the Committee's recommendation, the president shall transmit the Committee recommendation with his or her recommendations to the Board of Trustees at its next regularly scheduled meeting for a final decision.

+Q. Defamatory or Obscene Speech

+1. Nothing in these regulations shall be construed as authorizing or condoning unlawful defamatory or obscene exercises of the speech rights defined under these regulations.
 Any person engaging in such conduct or using University facilities or grounds to do so shall be subject to the laws governing defamatory or obscene speech, including the authority of the University to remove signs, posters, handbills, structures or other unlawful expressions of defamatory or obscene speech or publications.